Centinel AnalyticaCentinel Analytica

 AWS CloudFront

-Deploy Centinel Analytica protection on an existing CloudFront distribution via the AWS Console.
+Deploy Centinel Analytica on an existing CloudFront distribution via Lambda@Edge.

 Overview

-This quickstart outlines the minimal console workflow for installing the Centinel Lambda@Edge function.
-Allow 15-20 minutes after the association step for CloudFront to propagate the new protection globally.
+This guide covers the console workflow for installing the Centinel Lambda@Edge function.
+After associating the function, allow 15-20 minutes for CloudFront to propagate the protection globally.

 Prerequisites